Uncharted DIY

 This video shows you why you need a Shaker Table, and how easy it is to build!

 While it is easy to make, it can be even easier with 60 minutes of video modules covering the build, and a PDF with visual parts and tool lists, cut lists, diagrams, step-by-step video and more.
-This comprehensive Plans and Tutorial package is available for just $29!
+Presently, this comprehensive Plans and Tutorial package is available for just $29!
 Details are below.

 Don’t let the amount of detailed information included make you think this project is complicated!
 It is simply thorough, so even complete DIY beginners can make this super useful machine!